-Executive Order 20-63 implements Phase II of the Stay Safe MN Plan.
-Phase II outlines a cautious plan for restaurants and bars to start reopening for outdoor dining beginning June 1, 2020, with safety measures in place and capacity limits.
-Personal services like salons and barbershops can also open on June 1 at 25 percent capacity with safety measures in place.
+Executive Order 20-63 implemented Phase II of the Stay Safe MN Plan.
+Phase II outlined a cautious plan for restaurants and bars to start reopening for outdoor dining on June 1, 2020, with capacity limits and safety measures in place.
+Personal services like salons and barbershops would be allowed to open at 25 percent capacity, with safety measures in place.

 For more information on formal actions by Governor Walz, please see the Legislative Library's complete list of Executive Orders in response to the COVID-19 pandemic.